 The naming scheme of these sub-folders can be freely defined.
 However, it should reflect the order of original submission and updates.
 This means that the folder names should allow alphanumerical ordering, for example, by using zerofill-number suffixes or by deriving the folder name from an ISO 8601 date.

-Instead of an IP, the “submission” folder CAN contain one or several sub-folders where each of the sub- folders contains an IP (a submission).
+Instead of an IP, the “submission” folder COULD contain one or several sub-folders where each of the sub- folders contains an IP (a submission).
 It is not allowed in this case that the submission folder contains a METS.xml file.
 The sub-folders containing IPs SHOULD allow alphanumeric sorting, e.g. by using zero-fill numbers or ISO 8601 date derived strings as part of the folder name.

 Examples for submission folder names which allow alphanumerical sorting: